 When I walked into FinCon 2018, I had never heard of the concept of a credit builder loan.
 Thus my mind was slightly blown after I discovered Self Lender (now known as Self).
-Funny enough, this past year’s FinCon introduced me to another credit building loan company: Credit Strong.
+Funny enough, 2019’s FinCon introduced me to another credit building loan company: Credit Strong.

 Like with Self, Credit Strong features a number of loan options to meet the needs of different individuals.
 What’s more, the company also offers some unique accounts that provide even more potential paths for those in need of some credit.
 So how does it all work?
 Let’s take a look at some common questions about Credit Strong and review their current credit builder loan account line-up.

 What is Credit Strong and How Does it Work?